Geary Boulevard Improvement Project

 1. Geary transit service is already pretty good.
 Why are more improvements needed?

-3. How does this project improve safety and accessibility for people walking?
+2. How does is this project improving safety and accessibility for people walking?

-9. Would any trees be removed or additional trees planted?
+7. Are any trees being removed or additional trees being planted?

-13. When would construction start and how long would it last?
+8. When will construction start and how long will it last?

 1. Geary transit service is already pretty good.
 Why are more improvements needed?